Skip to content

 Tip

-• $REGISTRY: Will be replaced by your local registry
+• $REGISTRY: Will be replaced by your local registry.

 Service update

-Install Available Services
+Installing Available Services

 Services available section